How Long Does Eustachian Tube Dysfunction Last?

 ETD from Glue Ear

-For children, one of the most common causes of ETD is otitis media with effusion, or “glue ear,” in which infection causes the ear to fill with a glue-like fluid.
-In most cases, glue ear resolves on its own after three months at most.
+One of the most common causes of ETD in children is otitis media with effusion, or “glue ear,” in which infection causes the ear to fill with a glue-like fluid.
+In most cases, the glue ear resolves independently after three months.

 ETD from Allergies

-Allergies that cause nasal congestion may cause the Eustachian tube to be blocked as well.
-This means ETD may come and go with seasonal allergies (as well as their associated symptoms).
+Allergies that cause nasal congestion may also block the Eustachian tube.
+This means ETD may come and go with seasonal allergies (and their associated symptoms).

 Other Symptoms

 If structures in your sinuses become inflamed or otherwise oversized, it could lead to chronic ETD.
-For example, enlarged adenoids (located in the upper back of the nose) can inhibit a number of sinus functions, including Eustachian tube function.
+For example, enlarged adenoids (located in the upper back of the nose) can inhibit several sinus functions, including the Eustachian tube function.
 Snoring and nasal drainage are also common problems.

-Enlarged turbinates (which are structures inside the sinuses) may also lead to ETD, with additional symptoms including nasal blockage and congestion on alternating sides of the nose.
+Enlarged turbinates (structures inside the sinuses) may also lead to ETD, with additional symptoms including nasal blockage and congestion on alternating sides of the nose.
 Turbinate reduction surgery can be an effective way to restore Eustachian tube function if this is the case.

 Treating Chronic ETD